couchbaselabs/couchbase-server-coreos/2.2/README.md

 ## Update the "memlock" setting

 It will work without updating the memlock limit setting, but at best it will be less performant, and at worst it will lead to crashes.
-Unfortunately this step is still manual.

-* Ssh into each CoreOS node in the cluster and:
+* SSH into each CoreOS node in the cluster and:
     * `cp /usr/lib/systemd/system/docker.service /etc/systemd/system/`
     * edit /etc/systemd/system/docker.service and add line: `LimitMEMLOCK=infinity`
     * `sudo systemctl daemon-reload`
     * `sudo systemctl restart docker`

 ## Create data dir

+Rather than store databases and indexes on the container's filesystem, it is much more efficient to mount a volume in the container to a directory on the CoreOS instance, and have all data stored there instead.

+SSH into **each CoreOS node** in the cluster and:

 ```
 $ sudo mkdir -p /var/lib/couchbase/data